Tame Impala: 2018: Other projects

-By the end of 2017, Tame Impala announced that they agreed to play the 2018 Mad Cool Festival in Spain, which would be the first live music show the band agreed to play in 2018.
+By the end of 2017, Tame Impala announced that they agreed to play the 2018 Mad Cool Festival in Spain, the first live music show the band agreed to play in 2018.
 Tame Impala also played a headline set at London's Citadel Festival in July 2018.

+In March 2018, Parker worked with American rappers Travis Scott and Kanye West, as well as record producers Pharrell Williams, The Weeknd, Mike Dean, and Reine Fiske on the song "Skeletons", which would eventually be released by Scott on his 2018 album Astroworld.

 In July 2018, during an interview with Beats 1 anchor host Matt Wilkinson, Parker confirmed for the first time that he had begun working on a new Tame Impala album, adding that he was "ready to play some other songs live" and expressing an interest to headline a stage at Glastonbury Festival in 2019.
 He also stated that he would be "very disappointed" if the new record by Tame Impala wasn't released by summer 2019.

 On 1 July 2018, Tame Impala teamed up with electronic artist ZHU to create the single "My Life".

 In October 2018, Parker played bass for rapper Travis Scott for a performance of "Skeletons/Astrothunder" on Saturday Night Live, with singer-songwriter John Mayer also part of the backing band.

 On 10 October, the band was scheduled to headline the first night of the annual Desert Daze festival in its new location in Moreno Beach, but had to cut their set short after three songs due to inclement weather.

 On 31 October, rapper Theophilus London released a new single in collaboration with Tame Impala under the moniker of "Theo Impala".